VulcanShot/csQuery/README.md

 QueryArray Off(string output, string id);

 // Data functions not recommended when dealing with multiple entities
-// Saves the given value with the given identification (key) QueryArray SaveData(string key, object value);
+// Saves the given value with the given identification (key).
+IMPORTANT: Data saved will 'live' throughout all rounds.
+QueryArray SaveData(string key, object value);
+// Returns Whether data under the given key has already been stored.
+Will not throw an exception if SaveData() has never been used before. bool HasData(string key);
-// Returns an array of objects which match with the given key object[] GetData(string key);
+// Returns an array of objects which match with the given key.
+Will throw an exception if SaveData() has never been used before. object[] GetData(string key);
-// Returns an array of tables which contain all data stored through SaveData() table[] GetAllData();
+// Returns an array of tables which contain all data stored through SaveData().
+Will throw an exception if SaveData() has never been used before. table[] GetAllData();

 // Returns the number of entities in the array